 Centrelink when your child is 15, to talk about your options.

 The National Disability Insurance Scheme (NDIS) funds a range of post school support through the

 School Leaver Employment Supports program.
-This helps young people with disability move from school into employment or other options.
+This helps young people with disabilities move from school into employment or other options.
 For example:

 - social and community participation